Venice is the capital city of the Veneto region located in northeast Italy.

 - Historical Regatta in September (the main event celebrating the ‘Voga alla Veneta’ rowing style).

-Is Venice Safe?
+Is Venice safe?

 As you might have understood from this article, Venice is a safe city and there’s no need to be concerned about the safety aspect when you are here.